simon-ritchie/apysc/docstring_markdowns/apysc/_jupyter/jupyter_util.md

 ## Module summary

 This module is for each Jupyter interface and definition implementation.
-Mainly the following interfaces are defined: <br>・display_on_jupyter Save the overall HTML and display it on the Jupyter. <br>・display_on_colaboratory Save the overall HTML and display it on Google Colaboratory.
+Mainly the following interfaces are defined: <br>・display_on_jupyter <br> ・Save the overall HTML and display it on the Jupyter. <br>・display_on_colaboratory <br> ・Save the overall HTML and display it on Google Colaboratory.

 ## `_save_overall_html` function docstring